muratk5n/thirdwave/en/README.md

 natural gas is huge, it would be foolish not to use it.
 Shared a post on the Qatar North Field before.
 Saudi Ghawar oil field is big, this thing is bigger.
-Ghawar has been producing crude oil for the entire world since the 40s - and NF tops that!
+Ghawar has been producing crude oil for the entire world since the 40s - NF tops that!

 ---